rebeldisc1/Noahs-Ark/README.md

 I am just using other tools from other devs.
 The updates to the exploit are my doing.
 FOR NOW, IPADS ARE NOT SUPPORTED.

-Massive thanks to Linus Henze for making this wonderful exploit & making it usable for a jailbreak.
+Massive thanks to: Linus Henze for making this wonderful exploit & making it usable for a jailbreak.
 Noah's Ark will be released before May 29th. :)

 Another massive thanks to: Lars Froder for other tools as well.
 He is an amazing dev.